Coderwelsch/smart-home-screen/README.md

 This project includes the following modules which you can enable or disable by setting the corresponding .env variables:

 - Home Screen
+  - does nothing currently except showing the welcome message
 - Todoist Overview
+  - shows all uncompleted tasks and sub tasks
 - Calendar (ICS) Overview
+  - shows events of the next 7 days

 Currently the app automatically rotates through the modules every ~ 30 seconds and scrolls through the content if it is too long to fit on the screen.